-When bleeding from a wound occurs, you must act promptly, and with decision.
-The blood that flows from an artery is of a bright red colour, and that from a vein bluish, and dark.
-A firm pad of lint must be placed over the bleeding spot, pressed and kept in its place by plaster, and the part must be kept cold by ice, snow, or a stream of cold water.
-If bleeding still goes on, is bright red and jerking, and the seat of injury is in the arm or leg, pressure must be made thus, over the Extract from 'Rules' published by Dr. Packard of Philadelphia. principal artery, which can be usually felt beating on the inside of the limb.
-A bandage must then be fixed thus, placed on the spot where the artery feels to be nearest the surface, and tightened until the bleeding ceases.
+It is very important to act promptly when a patient is bleeding from a wound, and a different plan must be followed according as the blood flows from an artery or vein.
+The blood from an artery is of a bright red colour, and that from a vein bluish and dark.
+Bleeding may always be controlled for a time by pressure.
+A firm pad of lint should be placed over the bleeding spot, pressed and kept in its place by plaster.
+If this be insufficient, pressure should be applied by the fingers, and the part should be kept cold by ice, snow, or a stream of cold water.
+If the bleeding still continue, and be bright red and jerking, and the seat of injury be the arm or leg, pressure must be made over the principal artery of the part.
+This can generally be felt beating on the inside of the limb; and a bandage must be fixed thus, placed on the spot where the artery feels to be nearest the surface, and tightened until the bleeding ceases.
 If a vein burst, or be cut, and if the injury be in the leg, the patient must at once lie down.